garimatyaagi/garimatyaagi.github.io/_posts/2025-12-12-Career Reflections 2025.md

   - Thoughts
 excerpt: On original content, AI, and why I'm starting this blog.
 ---
-This one is to a friend who I haven't talked to in 2025
+This one is to a friend who lost touch but still thinks about me

 Hi,

-2025 was wild.
+I'll try to be articulate but there is just so much to say.
+This is my space without a word limit.
+But tldr if you don't want to read the full thing: **2025 was wild.
 I hated it and I loved it.
-It was a year that brought me back to life.
+It was a year that brought me back to life.**

 ***Where was I at the start of the year?***

-I had completed 2.5 years at MyMuse and were moving towards completing 3 years.
+I had completed 2.5 years at my job at MyMuse and were moving towards completing 3 years.
 I was working remotely as Head of Business - a role which was still new and exciting.
 The company was doing great, I was doing okay.
 I had started to think a lot about life in general and the ambition to start something of my own had started brewing.
 It was also the time where I had started leaning towards skipping bschool journey altogether.
 This was big as I had dreamed of attending a prestigious bschool for close to 4 years now.

 ***What objectively changed?***